Monitoring of atmospheric air condition

 Background monitoring

-In Kazakhstan, one Borovoye integrated background monitoring station (SCFM) has been organized in the Akmola region in order to obtain information on the background state of biosphere pollution and trends in its changes.
+Kazakhstan has organized one Borovoe integrated background monitoring station in the Akmola region in order to obtain information on the background state of biosphere pollution and trends in its change.